Jovan Grčić Milenko: Biography

-Jovan Grčić was born in the village of Čerević in the municipality of Beočin in Srem, Vojvodina as the oldest of three children (Jovan, Djordje and Katica) of Todor and Ana Grcki.
+Jovan Grčić was born in the village of Čerević in the municipality of Beočin in Srem, Austrian Empire as the oldest of three children (Jovan, Djordje and Katica) of Todor and Ana Grcki.
 His family was of Greek origin.
 His father Todor, a merchant, died young (1850), leaving his wife to raise the children.
 Jovan was educated in Serbian in Čerević, and in German in Petrovaradin, Szeged and Pozun.

 In 1863 Jovan Grčić began his brief but sensational career as a lyric poet.
 For a span of five years he wrote five books of poems and three short stories.
-He began with "Ne boj mi se" (Fear me not), a poem which appeared in the literary periodical Danica in 1863.
+He began with "Ne boj mi se" (Have no fear), a poem which appeared in the literary periodical Danica in 1863.
 He was a regular contributor with translations from German from 1864 to 1867.

 Instead of proceeding to the university, he went to visit his parents back home, in Čerević.
 There he fell in love with the young Milena Stefanović, and through her parents he became acquainted with physician and poet Jovan Jovanović Zmaj, Milan Kujundžić-Aberdar, Laza Kostić and other men of letters of the time.

 Milena Stefanović died suddenly at the age of 16, while Jovan was away preparing for his medical studies in Pozun.
 Shocked and horrified by Milena's sudden death, he began seriously writing poems, dedicating an entire cycle of poems to her memory.
 He wrote: "From your name 'Mileno' ....
 I baptize myself 'Milenko'."

 He would eventually change his surname Grčki to Grčić and add his first love's name to his.
 It was from then on that he was known as Jovan Grčić-Milenko.
 In 1867 he moved from Pozun to Vienna to continue his medical studies at the University of Vienna's School of Medicine.
 There he became seriously ill and had to drop out before graduating.
 In 1873 he returned to his native village of Čerević, but his tuberculosis progressed so much so that Abbot German, a friend of the family, intervened and took Jovan to the Beočin monastery, where he could receive better clinical care than at home.
 He died in the Beočin monastery in Fruska Gora on 25 May 1875 at the age of 29.
 He was buried near the entrance of the monastery.
 The funeral was attended by his medical colleagues, Jovan Jovanović Zmaj, Ilija Ognjenović-Abukazem, Lazar Stanojević and others.